uham-bio/bsc-data-science-2/README.md

-This is the second out of four modules in the data science program newly introduced into the Bachelor Programs of the **Biology Department, University of Hamburg**, which I’m coordinating. *Data Science 2* introduces students into the world of inferential statistics, with a focus on the classic frequentist approaches using R.
+This is the second out of four modules in the data science program newly introduced into the Bachelor Programs of the **Biology Department, University of Hamburg**. *Data Science 2* introduces students into the world of inferential statistics, with a focus on the classic frequentist approaches using R.

+Course creator and instructor: **Dr. Saskia Otto**

 ## This repository

 This Github repository holds just the course-specific HTML lecture slides (all in German) produced with R Markdown.

-The URL for the lecture slides is
+The URL for the lecture slides is:
 <https://uham-bio.github.io/bsc-data-science-2/>

 ## License